dev10110/ros2-video-view/README.md

 # Video Viewer

-provides a simple alternative to visualize videos on the ROS2 network, since the QoS settings and the compression settings are important and seemingly cant be set in the native tools like `rqt_image_view`.
+This provides a simple alternative to visualize videos on the ROS2 network, since the QoS settings and the compression settings are important and seemingly cant be set in the native tools like `rqt_image_view`.

 ## Installation